EPISODE 12: GENRE vs. ISM

 Journalists aren’t PR people

 You might be wondering what this has to do with these photos of me.
 There’s a ubiquitous attitude that music journalists are essentially PR people, for which ‘journalists’ are responsible as much as artists.
 And it’s so embarrassing.
 Imagine if political journalists, at the threat of being bullied if they asked awkward questions, fell in line with everything politicians wanted them to say.
 That would give the politicians all the power.
 Journalists are supposed to ask difficult questions.
 If they simply regurgitate marketing plans, or write copy whose adulation is not backed up with analysis, they’re not practicing journalism.
-This would apply to this publication who made a
+This would apply to this publication who made a 'news' feature out of Mathambo’s tweets, without bothering to contact me to get my side of the story (which wouldn’t have been hard for them to do).
+Cutting and pasting what people say on the internet without either analysis or investigation is not journalism.

 My writing hadn’t fallen in line with Mathambo’s and his manager’s marketing plan.[xi]
 The fact that they resorted to internet abuse told me they felt threatened – possibly simply by my ability to think independently about Mathambo’s music.
 But this wasn’t just about power over a journalist.
 It was about power struggles that get played out over the definition of genres.